ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 |----------------|------------|
 | 1.8.0          | 23.3+      |

 Likely, the client will work with the older versions, too; however, this is best-effort support and is not guaranteed.
-If you have ClickHouse version older than 23.3, please refer to [ClickHouse security policy](https://github.com/ClickHouse/ClickHouse/blob/master/SECURITY.md) and consider upgrading.
+If you have a ClickHouse version older than 23.3, please refer to [ClickHouse security policy](https://github.com/ClickHouse/ClickHouse/blob/master/SECURITY.md) and consider upgrading.

 ## Examples